 All student members are required to pay their student subscription of €235 annually.
 The student subscription year runs from 1 October to 30 September.
-Student subscriptions are due on 1 October 2020.
-Failure to pay the student subscription, or any other outstanding course or exam fee, within two months of the due date, may result in student membership being cancelled.
+Student subscriptions are due on 1 October 2021.
+Failure to pay the student subscription, or any other outstanding course or exam fee, within two months of the due date, may result in student membership being cancelled and Blackboard access being withdrawn.